mellcky/dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.

 ## Development server
-Install all required npm indipendicies by running nom install Install highcharts by running npm install highcharts-angular --save
+Install all required npm independencies by running npm install Install Highcharts by running npm install Highcharts-angular --save

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.